najamnazar/codelabeller/README.md

 - `REDIS_PORT`: The port number on which the Redis server is listening on.
 Usually "3789".
 - `REDIS_PASSWORD`: The password that will be used to connect to the Redis server.

-- `CORPUS_ABSOLUTE_PATH`: The absolute path to the root directory where the corpus will be stored on disk.
+- `CORPUS_ABSOLUTE_PATH`: The absolute path to the directory where the corpus will be stored on disk.
 - `TEMP_UPLOADS_ABSOLUTE_PATH`: The absolute path to the directory where project upload job files that were uploaded to the server will be temporarily stored on disk.

 - `GOOGLE_OAUTH_CLIENT_ID`: The Google OAuth 2.0 Client ID required to enable OAuth login for users.
 Details on how to get one can be found [here](#creating-an-oauth-client-id)